 16 Most Common Stainless Steel Grades [Explained]

-Due to their strength, durability, and versatility, the production of stainless steel alloys continues to increase across the world every year.
-According to the GrandViewResearch report, the global stainless steel market size was valued at $111 billion in 2019, and it is expected to increase at a CAGR of 6.3% from 2020 and 2027.
+Due to their strength, durability, and versatility, the production of stainless steel alloys continues to increase worldwide each year.
+According to a GrandViewResearch report, the global stainless steel market size was valued at $117 billion in 2023 and is expected to exceed $117.6 billion by 2030, growing at a CAGR of 6.7%.

 From surgical instruments and 3D printing to ornamental structures and rugged industrial use, these alloys offer a range of utility.
 Having a good knowledge of the unique properties of different stainless steel alloys is crucial, especially if you are a construction engineer or architect.
-This will not only help you ensure safe and long-lasting performance but optimize costs as well.
+This will not only help you ensure safe and long-lasting performance but also optimize costs.

-Although stainless steel gets a significant part of its corrosion resistance from chromium, there are countless combinations of different materials that can be used to build stainless steel alloys.
+Although stainless steel derives a significant portion of its corrosion resistance from chromium, countless combinations of other materials can be used to build stainless steel alloys.

 All these alloys can be categorized into four different groups: Austenitic, Ferritic, Duplex, and Martensitic & Precipitation Hardening Stainless Steel.
 Within groups, you will find various grades that describe particular characteristics of the alloy, such as composition, corrosion resistance, magnetism, and toughness.